-The call for applicants for the UMIH Graduate Fellowship for 2019-20 is open.
+The call for applicants for the UMIH Graduate Fellowship for 2020-21 is open.

 Candidates will be required to submit an application to the Director at the University of Manitoba Institute for the Humanities that will include:

-- the status of the applicant’s research
+1. a.
+A cover letter (maximum 1000 words) that describes the status of the applicant’s research

-- potential significance that the student’s research will have for one or more disciplines in the humanities
+b. potential significance that the student’s research will have for one or more disciplines in the humanities

-- the benefits the student hopes to gain by being associated with the Institute for the Humanities
+c. the benefits the student hopes to gain by being associated with the Institute for the Humanities

-- the expected timeline for the completion of the degree;
+d. the expected timeline for the completion of the degree;

-The University of Manitoba is strongly committed to diversity within its community and especially welcomes applications from visible minority groups, women, Aboriginal persons, persons with disabilities, persons of all sexual orientations and genders, and others who may contribute to the further diversification of ideas.
+The University of Manitoba is strongly committed to diversity within its community and especially welcomes applications from visible minority groups, women, Indigenous persons, persons with disabilities, persons of all sexual orientations and genders, and others who may contribute to the further diversification of ideas.